 Study in state-of-the-art studios, learn from experienced, research-active experts and make connections with over 100 industry partners with our BA (Hons) Architecture course.

-Accredited by the Royal Institute of British Architects (RIBA) to give full exemption from the RIBA Part 1 examination and based at our innovative Birmingham School of Architecture and Design, we’ll educate you to become a registered architect to Architects Registration Board (ARB) standard.
+Validated by the Royal Institute of British Architects (RIBA) and prescribed by Architects Registration Board (ARB) to give full exemption from the ARB / RIBA Part 1 examination, you will be based at our innovative Birmingham School of Architecture and Design, where you start your journey towards becoming a registered architect.
 We’ve helped over 80 per cent of our graduates gain jobs in professional practice.

-Birmingham School of Architecture and Design is one of the few in the country offering fully accredited programmes at RIBA Parts 1, 2 and 3, enabling you to fully qualify as a registered architect within one school.
+Birmingham School of Architecture and Design offers fully accredited programmes at RIBA Parts 1, 2 and 3, enabling you to fully qualify as a registered architect within one school.